Elmentrixx/A-Beginners-Guide-to-Coding/README.md

    - Once you've learned the basics, it's important to test your skills:
      - Practice coding problems on platforms like [LeetCode](https://leetcode.com/) and [GeeksforGeeks](https://www.geeksforgeeks.org/).
      - Build small projects to apply what you've learned and deepen your understanding.
      - [**CodePen**](https://codepen.io/) is a social development environment for front-end designers and developers.
-Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration
+Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration.

 ## How This Repo Will Help You